inbravo/travel/september-2017/tehri-dam.md

 ##  10:00 AM Narendra Nagar
 *	Still untouched with the urbanization, Narendra Nagar still gives the nostalgic feelings of classical towns
-*	After crossing the town, I stopped at a small shack, devoured delicious aloo parathas and chat with localities
+*	After crossing the town, I stopped at a small shack, devoured delicious aloo parathas and chat with locals
-*	Next city is Chamba, which is just an hour away from here
+*	Next town is Chamba, which is just an hour away from here
-*	I refit myself to one last push to my destination called Tehri Dam
+*	I refit myself to one last push to my destination Tehri Dam
 *	I am experiencing road sign of land sliding prone areas more often and hills have become whiter

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_095756.jpg)